rescala-lang/REScala/Documentation/DocumentationProject/src/main/tut/manual.md

 # Declarative Events

-*Rescala* supports declarative events, which are defined as a combination of other events.
+*REScala* supports declarative events, which are defined as a combination of other events.
 For this purpose it offers operators like `e_1 || e_2` , `e_1 && p` , `e_1.map(f)`.
 Event composition allows to express the application logic in a clear and declarative way.
 Also,